andrelandgraf/react-oauth2-skeleton/README.md

 ### `npm run deploy`

-Includes npm run build to make sure the react app is up to date and finally deploys the react-app.
+Includes `npm run build` to make sure the react app is up to date.
 For more details checkout the chapter Deployment.

 ## Learn More